 Specific Exclusions and limitations may be listed under the Benefit categories below.
-A specific Exclusion may apply to more than one Benefit category even though not listed under all categories.
-Also see the chapter, GENERAL LIMITATIONS AND EXCLUSIONS following this chapter.
+A specific Exclusion may apply to more than one Benefit category even though not listed

 Allergy Services.

 - Services can be received in a Hospital (inpatient or outpatient), other outpatient settings such as Alternate Facilities, and a Physician's office. - Coverage for allergy testing when performed by or supervised by a Physician includes but is not limited to: - Survey, including history, physical exam, and diagnostic laboratory studies. - Intradermal, scratch and puncture tests. - Patch and photo tests. - Double-blind food challenge test and bronchial challenge test. - More information on allergy injections can be found under Physician's Office Services for Sickness or Injury below.